brewst001/domains/README.md

 An additional note to the original post.
 ==========================================
 With the ever growing security risks imposed by DNS poisoning and bad domains out there, it is very beneficial from a security standpoint to run and maintain your own DNS and DNS blacklist.
+This can help prevent tracking and redirects to malicious domains such as scareware or c2 servers that resolve to domain names.